Search

 Back to top

-The employer must put a process in place to ensure a competent person reviews the selection and use of chemical protective clothing.
+The employer must have a process in place to ensure a competent person reviews the selection and use of chemical protective clothing.
 If chemical protective gloves and clothing are required, there should be a complete PPE program in place that includes

 • the selection, fitting, maintenance and inspection of the protective clothing and gloves.

-A successful program will ensure that any changes in chemicals being used are accounted for, will regularly check for any issues, and will result in necessary changes or improvements.
+A successful program will ensure that any changes in chemicals used are accounted for, will regularly check for any issues, and will result in necessary changes or improvements.

 What are some sources of information for chemical protective clothing material selection?